-The day-to-day running of the Charity including the operational work to build the Charity, fundraise, and administer grants is delegated to the Executive Director, Rupert Abbott.
+The day-to-day running of the Charity including the operational work to build the Charity, grow giving, and administer grants is delegated to the Executive Director, Rupert Abbott.
 The remuneration of the Executive Director is set by the Trustees and reviewed annually based on market conditions, with a cost-of-living adjustment to the remuneration also made each year.

 Rupert Abbott, GiveOut's Executive Director, is a (non-practising) Solicitor of the Senior Courts of England and Wales with over 15 years of experience in human rights, social impact and philanthropy, having held management roles with the Human Rights House Foundation, Amnesty International, and the United Nations.
-Outside GiveOut, he is a trustee of the Association of Charitable Foundations (ACF), the membership body for UK foundations and grant-making charities, and serves on the Advisory Board of the Future Forum think tank in Cambodia and on the Supervisory Board of Climate Counsel.
+Outside GiveOut, he is a trustee of the Association of Charitable Foundations (ACF), the membership body for UK foundations and grant-making charities, serves on the Supervisory Board of Climate Counsel, and advises the Future Forum think tank in Cambodia.